kittenbothk/kittenbothk-Eng/Kits/inventory_system/code_py.md

 ## RFID Read/Write Program

 Use this program to write or read data to the RFID tags.
+Press A to write data, press B to read data.

     from future import *
     import sugar